LaxarJS/shop-demo/docs/tutorials/getting_started.md

 # Getting Started
 This tutorial is about how to use LaxarJS to create a large web app.
-Step by step the tutorial introduces into the techniques to create widgets and activities and how to use them in an application.
+The tutorial provides for a step by step introduction into the techniques to create widgets and activities and how to use them in an application.

 ## Get the Prerequisites